EnderQIU/mytissue/README.md

 - Expedition fleets came back
 - Docking finished

+2. By performing a shake gesture on game screen, you can decided to:
+- Reload game page.
+- Invalidate caches.
+- Logout game.

 ## Requirements
 - [ooi3-remastered](https://github.com/EnderQIU/ooi3-remastered) as the backend.
 - iPhone or iPad with iOS 11.0 or above.